neurologic/Comparative-Animal-Behavior/understanding-behavior/family-life_parental-care.md

 ***Optogenetics*** is a technique used in neuroscience to enable the depolarization or hyperpolarization of specific neural populations in the brain.
 Ion channels that are ***gated by*** (opened by) light of a specific wavelength can be expressed in specific sets of cells that are uniquely genetically defined.
 The light-gated ion channels can also be expressed in all cells within specific regions of the brain when injected locally using a *viral vector* (which was the method used by Marlin et al).

 :::{admonition} Methods Connections: viral vector genetic manipulation in adults (versus transgenics) Last class, you studied the pioniering work of Young et al (1999) in which they demonstrated that differences in the regulatory (microsatellite) region upstream of the V1a receptor caused differences in V1a receptor expression across the brain that were associated with differences in pair bonding behavior.
 Microsatellite DNA is highly unstable.
-A hypothesis is that instability in the V1aR regulatory region enabled the evolution of altered V1aR expression in different brain region.
+A hypothesis is that instability in the V1aR regulatory region enabled the evolution of altered V1aR expression across the brain.

   The advent of viral vector methods for manipulating gene expression revolutionized that study system.
-Lim et al (2004; then in the lab of Larry Young of Young et al) were able to increase partner preference formation in the socially promiscuous meadow vole by using viral vector V1aR gene transfer specifically into only the ventral forebrain (VP; ventral pallidum).
+Lim et al (2004; then in the lab of Larry Young of Young et al) were able to increase partner preference formation in the socially promiscuous meadow vole by using viral vector V1aR gene transfection specifically into only the ventral forebrain (VP; ventral pallidum).

-  Viral vector-mediated gene transfer essentially enabled Lim et al to recreate a singular evolutionary event in the laboratory.
+  Viral vector-mediated gene transfer essentially enabled Lim et al to recreate the hypothesized evolutionary event in the laboratory.
 They showed that a change in the expression of a single gene in the larger context of pre-existing genetic and neural circuits can profoundly alter social behaviour, providing a potential molecular mechanism for the rapid evolution of complex social behaviour.
 :::

 :::{image} /images/cre-lox-system.png